 Pharmacy claims for ADD and ADHD medications that have a missing or invalid diagnosis code will deny at POS.

-When recipients are established on ADD/ADHD medications, but the diagnosis codes submitted are not included in the table of covered diagnoses, prescribing providers may call the RxPA Unit (Refer to Appendix D for contact information.)
+When recipients are established on ADD/ADHD medications, but the diagnosis codes submitted are not included in the table of covered diagnoses, prescribing providers may call the RxPA Unit (Refer to Section 37.5.4 for contact information.)

-NOTE: Refer to Appendix G for the ICD-10-CM Diagnosis Code Policy Chart and the below link to access the POS User Guide or visit Appendix A for detailed billing instructions.
+NOTE: Refer to the link to access the POS User Guide for detailed billing instructions.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf